quat1024/quat1024.github.io/in/posts/who_is_bright_data.md

 ## Mitigation?

 Look for a file in `~/.brightsdk/data/brd.uuid`.
-Windows users: that `~` means "home directory", so `C:/Users/yourname/.brightsdk/data/brd.uuid`.
-If it exists, you probably ran this jar.
+Windows users:`~` means "home directory", so `C:/Users/yourname/.brightsdk/data/brd.uuid`.

-But again, I don't think any data was actually sent, so there's no pressing concern.
+If that file exists, you probably ran Protection Pixel `1.1.2` or `1.1.3`.
+But again, the data collection code is broken and I don't think data was sent, so there is no pressing concern and you don't need to scrub your computers.

-If you want to play with the affected versions of Create: Protection Pixel anyway, you can install [ctrlaltmilk's Hands Off My Data](https://modrinth.com/mod/hands-off-my-data), which just uses Mixin to neutralize the `com.brightsdk` classes :)
+If you still want to play with the affected versions of Create: Protection Pixel, you can install [ctrlaltmilk's Hands Off My Data](https://modrinth.com/mod/hands-off-my-data), which just uses Mixin to neutralize the `com.brightsdk` classes :)

 ## Analysis